Let It Die (video game)

 is a free-to-play hack and slash video game developed by Grasshopper Manufacture and published by GungHo Online Entertainment.
 The game was released for the PlayStation 4 in December 2016, and in Japan in February 2017.
 It was released for Microsoft Windows in September 2018.

-A battle royale game sequel titled Deathverse: Let It Die was announced in October 2021 and had a limited time beta test in May and June 2022.
+A battle royale game sequel, Deathverse: Let It Die, was announced in October 2021 and had a limited time beta test in May and June 2022.
 It was developed by Supertrick Games, a game studio spun off of Grasshopper Manufacture, who developed the original game.

+A sequel titled Let It Die: Inferno was announced at the 2025 State of Play on September 24, 2025, with a release date of December 3, 2025.

 Gameplay

 Under the supervision of a skateboarding grim reaper called Uncle Death, players fight through a treacherous tower, obtaining various types of weapons and armor while finding creatures and mushrooms to eat in order to stay alive.
-Upon death, a player's “death data” is then circulated among other player's games where they will appear as formidable opponents.
-The sharing of “death data” is one of the various asynchronous multiplayer elements that can be found in the game.
+Upon death, a player's "death data" is circulated among other player's games where they will appear as formidable opponents.
+The sharing of death data is one of the various asynchronous multiplayer elements that in the game.

-The fighting mechanics are similar to the popular role-playing game Dark Souls.

 Development

-Let It Die was originally known as "'Lily Bergamo".
+Let It Die was originally known as Lily Bergamo.
 Its initial plot focused on a female protagonist called Tae Ioroi and was set in the year 2026.
 The game's world drew from both Japanese and Western cultures.
 It was described as a "super action game" or an "extreme action game".
 The game was supposed to feature an "element of growth", in that by gradually accumulating experience, the player's data is updated more and more rapidly.
-Lily Bergamo would have featured online play and features, though details were currently still unknown.
+Lily Bergamo would have featured online play and features.

 In addition to the game, Lily Bergamo would feature a "companion app", which would be playable on smartphones.
 The game would feature online play, and according to GungHo Online Entertainment's CEO Kazuki Morishita, would allow "both smartphone and PlayStation gamers to be in the same world”.
 According to Morishita, Grasshopper Manufacture "wants to make the most out of the strengths of online play, and the idea of using smartphones to play has been a big deal”, with the goal of the app being the ability for players "to completely rely on their smartphones to play".

-Although Lily Bergamo changed to Let It Die during the Electronic Entertainment Expo 2014, the concept of an "extreme action game" remained.
-The change commenced around the end of 2013.
-Executive director Goichi Suda explained that the concept of death is relevant throughout the game, and that if one player dies in a game, they will appear in another player's game, making the deaths of players important in the experience of the game, hence the title.
-The game will have normal AI enemies and dead player characters' avatars, and will also be free-to-play.
-The game represents a huge departure from Suda's past video games in terms of creative philosophy.